spiffdev/help-pages/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/docs.md

 ### Frames

 Frames render an upload button to a step allowing users to add an image from their device.
-Frames can be any kind of shape or size which gives users a lot of creative freedom when uploading images.
+Frames can be any shape or size which gives users a lot of creative freedom when uploading images.

 ![](https://help.spiff.com.au/user/pages/04.Spiff-Concepts/06.Asset-Library/02.frames/Screen%20Shot%202020-09-25%20at%202.50.35%20pm.png)